Wilson Disease & NBIA

 Treatment

-- D-Penicillamine: chelator; mobilizes copper for urinary excretion; side effects: nephrotoxicity, marrow suppression, lupus-like syndrome, neurologic worsening in ~10–50% at initiation
+- D-Penicillamine: chelator; mobilizes copper for urinary excretion; side effects: nephrotoxicity, marrow suppression, lupus-like syndrome, neurologic worsening in ~10–20% (up to ~50% in some series) at initiation

 - Trientine: alternative chelator; better tolerated; preferred by many as first-line for neurologic Wilson

-- Zinc: induces intestinal metallothionein → blocks copper absorption; used for maintenance or presymptomatic patients; separate from chelators by ≥5 hours
+- Zinc: induces intestinal metallothionein → blocks copper absorption; used for maintenance or presymptomatic patients; separate zinc from chelators and food by ≥1 hour

-- Liver transplant: for fulminant hepatic failure or decompensated cirrhosis; curative (new liver has functional ATP7B)
+- Liver transplant: for fulminant hepatic failure or decompensated cirrhosis; corrects the hepatic ATP7B defect (new liver has functional ATP7B).
+Neurologic recovery is variable — transplant is not a guaranteed neurologic cure.

 - Diet: avoid liver, shellfish, chocolate, mushrooms, nuts (high copper)